Radio emission from beyond the light cylinder in millisecond pulsars: Description of pulsar profiles and RVM fitting

 \subsubsection{J2144$-$5237}

-The profile comprises about four different component, whereas the third one has a prominent shoulder.
-Apart from this shoulder, all components show significant polarisation.
-The corresponding PA swing is mostly flat with some gentle curved slopes with some upturn at the trailing component.
-Ignoring the latter, an RVM fit leads to $\alpha=130\pm6$\degr\ and $\zeta=113\pm7$\degr.
+The profile comprises four components, one of which has a prominent shoulder.
+Apart from this shoulder, all components demonstrate significant polarisation.
+The corresponding PA swing is mostly flat, especially under the strong components.
+Ignoring these PA values, it is possible to produce a fit, $\alpha=27\pm11$\degr\ and $\zeta=26\pm11$\degr, but this should be viewed with caution.